-If you do not want to use the --no_debug option, there are other methods you can use to try and reduce debug information.
+If you do not want to use the --no\debug option, there are other methods you can use to try and reduce debug information.
 See the following in Using the Compiler:

-- Methods of reducing debug information in objects and libraries on page 5-20. - 4.
-Use partial linking.
+• Methods of reducing debug information in objects and libraries on page 6-22.